 But a good payoff plan is about more than just throwing money at debt.
 It also includes knowing what kinds of credit pitfalls to avoid so that you aren't slowing down — or even reversing — your progress.

 Not sure what we mean?
-We asked several LearnVest financial planners to share some of the biggest mistakes they've seen people make while trying to pay off credit card debt.
-Here's what they had to say — along with some advice for avoiding these common credit traps.
+We've outlined some of the biggest mistakes people make while trying to pay off credit card debt — plus advice for avoiding these common credit traps.

 1. Using Credit Cards to Pay for Everything

 This is a big one, because it can be second nature to a lot of people to reach for their plastic, whether they're paying for a week's worth of groceries or a pack of gum.
-But "it's difficult to take steps forward when you are taking steps back," says Dillon Ferguson.
-Translation: It's twice as hard to pay down your balances when you keep adding to them each month.
+But it's twice as hard to pay down your balances when you keep adding to them each month.

 The problem is that when you pay for every purchase with plastic, it's more difficult to keep track of your spending.
 Then you're stuck with a credit card bill at the end of the month that you can't pay off in full.

 Then make it harder on yourself to ring up your credit cards.
-By that, we mean tricks like unlinking your card from online accounts (Seamless, we’re looking at you), unsubscribing from flash-sale emails or even rerouting your daily commute to avoid passing your favorite coffee or takeout spot, suggests Alex Call.
+By that, we mean tricks like unlinking your card from online accounts (Seamless, we’re looking at you), unsubscribing from flash-sale emails or even rerouting your daily commute to avoid passing your favorite coffee or takeout spot.
+And if all else fails, literally freeze them by putting them in water at the back of the freezer.

 2. Treating Your Credit Card Like an Emergency Fund